MateuszZalew/home-SIEM-lab/README.md

        Level 5 alert
 ```

 The final test using real traffic generated from Kali confirmed that the custom rule was working.
-For example, a HTTPS connection generated an alert:
+For example, an HTTPS connection generated an alert:

 ```text
 pfSense: Allowed traffic from 192.168.56.102 to 216.58.201.174